heethesh/certificate-generator/README.md

 ## PhaseShift 2017 e-Certificate Generator
 Application which generates e-Certificates in bulk and emails them to participants.
 Developed for PhaseShift 2017.

-I no longer maintain this repository.
+**NOTE:** I no longer maintain this repository.
 This was developed long back for a specific purpose and I only released the source as I got many requests.
 Use this only for reference.
 I've also included the Windows executable in `release` folder for reference, but this will not be able to send emails or provide the option to customize certificate content.

 ## Setup and Build